Sakshi8781/Codsoft/README.md

 # Codsoft
-I developed an tribute page and an job board using HTML and CSS and Javascript
+I developed an tribute page and an job board using HTML and CSS.